AaryanVerma17/UdyamSaarthi-AI/README.md

 # Render Deployment

-The project can be deployed on Render as separate services.
+UdyamSaarthi-AI can be deployed on Render as separate services.

 ## Frontend